 “What are the best vegan and vegetarian restaurants in NYC?”

 I’ve been asked that question again and again, and after years of exploring NYC’s meatless food scene, it’s time to put together a list of the best vegan and vegetarian restaurants in NYC.
 It wasn’t easy to narrow it down to just ten spots, but moving away from NYC gave me clarity on which places are the true standouts and which ones I miss the most.

-Here are ten restaurants that I would happily return to in a heartbeat.
-There are even places on this list that were my favorites before I went vegetarian.
+Below are ten restaurants that I would happily return to in a heartbeat.
+There are even places on this list that were my favorites before I went vegetarian or vegan.
 I’ve recommended and visited these places with veggie and non-veggie friends, and everyone left with smiles on their faces.
 From fast casual to upscale dining, here are my top picks for vegan and vegetarian restaurants in New York City.

 Avant Garden is by far one of the most refined vegan restaurants in NYC.
 Beautiful plates of vegetables in a cozy setting with a view of the kitchen.
 It’s no surprise that I and many others have fallen in love with this place.